A Fall Down the Stairs Can Devastate the Head and SpineApril 19, 2018

 4. Compression of Discs and Slipped Discs.
 Stairway falls can cause trauma to the walls of spinal discs, causing them to painfully compress or bulge (“slip”).
 This can lead to severe pain, numbness, and muscle weakness, not just localized at the point of trauma but radiating to the arms and legs as well.
 Disc surgery and/or extensive physical therapy are the usual outcomes of this type of injury.

 5. Nerve Damage.
 Nerve damage from a sudden trauma like falling down the stairs can be much subtler to diagnose than a broken bone.
 Still, the effects of nerve trauma can be devastating.
 People with this injury can have pain, numbness, tingling, burning, crushing headaches, reduced motor function, unusual clumsiness, and more.
 Nerve damage can be difficult to treat and long rehabilitation periods are often involved.

 The National Safety Council recommends that regular inspections be performed on stairways to prevent unnecessary injuries.
 In public places such as restaurants and retail stores, this is the responsibility of property owners.
 At work, it is the responsibility of your employer.
 Additionally, the NSC recommends preemptive safety measures such as handrails, stair treads, and adequate lighting.

 If you have fallen on a stairway that should have been better maintained by an employer or property owner, you should call a personal injury attorney so that you can begin the often-long fight for just compensation.
-If you initiate a lawsuit and are concerned about paying the bills as it wends its way through the court system, your next call should be to USClaims.
+If you initiate a lawsuit and are concerned about paying the bills as it wends its way through the court system, then USClaims can help.